Thursday, January 31, 2008

 Wednesday, January 02, 2008

-would you like to experience and face a new angling challenge?
+Would you like to experience and face a new angling challenge?
 A challenge that will see you develop your fishing instincts and skills further than you ever believed possible, a challenge that will reward you with consequences that may change your life forever.
-If so then bass fishing on the fly is for you!
+If so then bass and seatrout fishing on the fly in saltwater is for you!

 Introducing Saltwater Fly-fishing

 - An introduction to Bass and seatrout in the salt

 - Behavioural patterns of the fish and ‘water craft’ for you

 - Discover how to read tides and the effects they have on our fishing.

 - Fly Rod types and their applications

 - The technology of a fly fishing line

 - Leaders, loops and lines o How best to stay comfortable and safe when fishing

 - A brief look at some flies for both species